ca-schumacher/ms-rwd/README.md

 * **Hand & Arm:** (1) In the **_Pinching Test_**, subjects are asked to "pinch as many tomatoes as possible in 30 seconds".
 The time between two consecutive pinches is evaluated.
 (2) In the **_Draw a Shape Test_**, subjects are asked to draw six prewritten alternating shapes of increasing complexity (linear, rectangular, circular, figure 8-shape and spiral) on the touchscreen of the mobile device with the second finger of the tested hand; as fast and as accurately as possible within 30 seconds, and passing through all indicated waypoints.
 The overall mean celerity (derived from the accuracy to connect all waypoints relative to the time to complete the test) is evaluated
 * **Gait & Posture:** (1) In the **_Static Balance Test_**, subjects are asked to stand still for 30 seconds.
 The sway, as the total length of accelerometer trajectory, is evaluated.
 (2) In the **_Five U-Turn Test_**, subjects are asked to perform U-turns while walking a short distance at a comfortable pace.
 The U-Turns are evaluated by a turn detection algorithm that calculates the average turn speed (rad/ second).
 (3) In the **_Two-Minute Walk Test_**, subjects are asked to walk for two minutes.
 The Step power, the integral of variance in accelerometer radius for step spans using a setp detection algorithm, was avaluated.

+For a more detailed overview of the tests, see https://www.jmir.org/2019/8/e14863/pdf.

 ## Approach